-Montana is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.
+Montana was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.

 Montana’s beautiful landscape includes forests, prairies, highlands, and valleys.
 It includes the Rocky Mountains and the Continental Divide in the western part of the state and rolling plains in the eastern part of the state.
 Two-thirds of Montana is in the Great Plains.

 Montana’s economy is primarily based on agriculture, including ranching and cereal grain farming.
 Other significant economic activities include oil, gas, coal and hard rock mining, lumber, and the fastest-growing sector, tourism.
 Health care, service, and government sectors are also significant to the state’s economy.
 In 2011,Montana ranked third in the nation in number of craft breweries per capita.

 The population in Montana is distributed over a large geographic area.
 Montanians living in rural areas face unique challenges to both accessing services and finding employment.
 These challenges are compounded for those living with disability and poverty.

 The state-federal vocational rehabilitation system in Montana faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
 Project E3 provided intensive technical assistance to two regions of the state:

 BLACKFEET INDIAN RESERVATION

 Home to the Blackfeet Nation

 - One of the 10 largest tribes in the United States